Monday, December 31, 2018

 My Father

-I know this man walking in front of me from last 30 years.
-I call him Columbus as he loves studying maps and exploring this big world on his 25 year old bike.
+I have known this man walking in front of me for the last 30 years.
+I call him Columbus because he loves studying maps and exploring this big world on his 25-year-old bike.

 He is hardworking and a silent worker.
-When I think of him the glimpse that I get of him is doing something with his hand.
+When I think of him, the glimpse that I get of him is doing something with his hand.
 He mends hearts wherever he goes by mending any machine that’s not working.
-For him no work is too small to do.
-The virtues that he holds speaks more of him then his words.
+For him,m no work is too small to do.
+The virtue he holds speaks more than his words.
 He gets uncomfortable when given credit.
 He is a simple man with minimum needs.
-Being truthful is something that I have learnt from him.
-This gentleman got introduced to me as my father.
+Being truthful is something that I have learned from him.
+This gentleman was introduced to me as my father.

-Today he joined us for almost 20 km walking nonstop and with the enthusiasm of a child.
+Today, he joined us for almost 20 km walking nonstop and with the enthusiasm of a child.
 What a blessing it was to have him with us.
-If there are two things which I can ask for, it would be forgiveness and gratitude.
-Forgiveness for countless mistakes and misbehaviour.
-And gratitude for holding all those behaviours with love.
+If there are two things that I can ask for, it would be forgiveness and gratitude.
+Forgiveness for countless mistakes and misbehavior.
+And gratitude for holding all those behaviors with love.

 The warmth, love and blessings with which he has sent his two daughters, it must have taken lot of courage.
-There are endless occasions where I have missed saying him thank you.
-With this note I just want to share my gratitude for having him as our co-pilgrim in this lifetime.
+There are endless occasions when I have missed saying thank you to him.
+With this note, I just want to share my gratitude for having him as our co-pilgrim in this lifetime.

 Saturday, December 15, 2018